 Study: Beta glucan from barley adversely affect poultry gut health

-Beta-glucans are naturally occurring polysaccharides and soluble fibres.
+Beta-glucans are naturally occurring polysaccharides and soluble fibers.
 They are found in the greatest abundance in certain raw foods and cereal grains like oats, barley, wheat, rye, yeast, and a few mushroom species.

-The term fibre refers to the parts of the plant that cannot be digested or absorbed by the body.
+The term fiber refers to the parts of the plant that cannot be digested or absorbed by the body.
 Beta-glucan is thus not digested but works to slow food transit in the intestines.

 There are also a number of nutrients, antioxidants, and minerals in oatmeal that are obviously good for chickens.
 Things like: copper, folate, iron, magnesium, manganese, phosphorus, protein, vitamins B1 (thiamine) and B5 (pantothenic acid).